2016–17 Oklahoma State Cowgirls basketball team

-The 2016–17 Oklahoma State Cowgirls basketball team will represent Oklahoma State University in the 2016–17 NCAA Division I women's basketball season.
+The 2016–17 Oklahoma State Cowgirls basketball team represented Oklahoma State University in the 2016–17 NCAA Division I women's basketball season.
 The Cowgirls, led by sixth year head coach Jim Littell, played their home games at Gallagher-Iba Arena and were members of the Big 12 Conference.
 They finished the season 17–15, 6–12 in Big 12 play to finish in a tie for seventh place.
-They advanced to the quarterfinals of the Big 12 women's tournament where they lost to Texas.
-They received an at-large bid to the Women's National Invitation Tournament where they lost to Abilene Christian in the first round.
+They advanced to the quarterfinals of the Big 12 women's tournament, where they lost to Texas.
+They received an at-large bid to the Women's National Invitation Tournament, where they lost to Abilene Christian in the first round.